KTSB-CD

-KTSB-CD, virtual and UHF digital channel 35, is a low-powered, Class A UniMás-affiliated television station licensed to Santa Maria, California, United States.
-Owned by Santa Monica-based Entravision Communications, it is a sister station to Santa Barbara-licensed Univision affiliate KPMR (channel 38).
+KTSB-CD (virtual and UHF digital channel 35) is a low-power, Class A television station licensed to Santa Maria, California, United States, serving the Central Coast of California as an affiliate of the Spanish-language network UniMás.
+It is owned by Entravision Communications alongside Santa Barbara–licensed Univision affiliate KPMR (channel 38).
 The two stations share studios on Fairway Drive in Santa Maria north of Santa Maria Public Airport; KTSB-CD's transmitter is located on Tepusquet Peak in Los Padres National Forest east of Santa Maria.